 The Metropolitan Museum of Manila is located at the BSP Complex in Roxas Boulevard.
 Photo courtesy: Wikipedia.org

-This next museum in Metro Manila is the MET (Metropolitan Museum of Manila).
-The Met displays permanent and temporary exhibits focusing on Filipino artists’ pre-colonial, contemporary, and modern works of art.
+Moving onto our next in the list of museums in Metro Manila, we take on the Metropolitan Museum of Manila (MET) located in the BSP Complex, Roxas Blvd, Malate, Manila, Metro Manila The MET displays permanent and temporary exhibits focusing on Filipino artists’ pre-colonial, contemporary, and modern works of art.

 Their collections are diverse, ranging from paintings, sculptures, and prints.
 It is also the home of some of the retrieved pre-Hispanic national treasures such as gold, pottery artifacts, ritual paraphernalia, jewelry, and vases to name a few.